A Commitment Across Our Business

 We understand the need (and the expectation) to be even more transparent about our business.
 As a public company, we’ve long focused on sharing our financial results.
 In recent years, we’ve also stepped up our communications on our sustainability commitments and progress.
 We continue to be committed to reporting our progress through annual submissions to the Climate Disclosure Project and our annual integrated report, which is developed in accordance with guidelines of the Global Reporting Initiative and International Integrated Reporting Council.

 We also believe ongoing dialogue and active participation in sustainability initiatives and programs are critical to continued learning and progress.

 That’s why we belong to a number of sustainability-related organizations, attend conferences and, when possible, meet with individual stakeholders or organizations on important corporate responsibility issues.
 For example, we’re members of AIM-Progress, a forum for leading consumer goods companies and suppliers to help improve responsible sourcing practices and share supply chain audits.
 We’re also a founding member of the Sustainability Consortium, an industry group focused on driving sustainability in products and supply chains.
-Recently, Clorox became a signatory to the United Nations Global Compact, the world’s largest organization of its kind, bringing together companies, NGOs, governments and other stakeholders to advance the most important sustainability issues in the world.
+In 2015, Clorox became a signatory to the United Nations Global Compact, the world’s largest organization of its kind, bringing together companies, NGOs, governments and other stakeholders to advance the most important sustainability issues in the world.

 Continuing Our Sustainability Journey